Legal · Document 03 · Sub-processors

 Safeguards

-WhatsApp Business Solution Terms, including Meta's UK Addendum to the EU Standard Contractual Clauses for any transfers outside the EEA/UK.
+Twilio's Data Protection Addendum, including the UK Addendum to the EU Standard Contractual Clauses for transfers outside the UK.

 Stripe Payments UK Limited